Our next term starts on Monday, 8 October, 2018

-Enrolment on Monday 9th July, with online enrolment for returning handlers open from 21st June to 5th July
+Enrolment for Puppy Classes and new members is on Monday 24th September at 6:30pm, with online enrolment for returning handlers open from 11 to 20 September

 Please click on the Classes tab for more details